Oliver-Balb/Starbucks/README.md

 # Cleaning the Data and Storing Cleanded Data

-Preprocessing of data for basic cleaning and storing of cleaned data is done in Starbucks_Capstone_notebook.ipynb Jupyter notebook.
+Preprocessing of data for basic cleaning and storing of cleaned data is done in Starbucks_Capstone_notebook-Wrangling.ipynb Jupyter notebook.

 ## Cleaning Data